Skip to main content

 The OMERS Defined Benefit Pension Plan is our promise to our members – today and into the future.
 As part of this responsibility, the OMERS Sponsors Corporation (SC) Board, half of whom are appointed by employer groups and half of whom are appointed by unions and associations, reviews the health and viability of the Plan every year to ensure it remains sustainable, affordable and meaningful for the OMERS Community.

 The SC keeps a close eye on the OMERS Plans to see if changes are either required or desirable due to its assessment of the long-term health of the Plan, changes in the pension environment or a desire to evolve the plan.
-In that case, the SC will generally, at a minimum, communicate any proposed plan change that is being considered by the SC Boardthrough its website at least 21 days before any decisions are made.
+The OMERS Sponsors Corporation (SC) will generally communicate any proposed plan change that is being considered by the SC Board on omers.com before the decision.

 With a focus on leading governance practices and disciplined decision-making, we are committed to supporting the financial health, relevance and long-term viability of the OMERS Plans.
 Proposed changes are examined carefully, with due consideration to the health of the plan.
 The SC also considers the interests of the sponsors, stakeholders, employers and members – current and future when making decisions.